Pet Registration and Microchipping

 The form needs to be completed and if the new address is still in NSW, sent back to Council or submitted in person.
 Council will then amend your details so they are correct and you will be forwarded a new certificate of registration.

 For interstate addresses, the completed form must be sent to NSW Companion Animals Register, Locked Bag 3030, Nowra NSW 2541.

 What do I need to do if my registered dog has died?

-Contact Council's Planning and Development Services Department on (02) 6799 6855 to let them know.
+Contact Council's Development and Economic Growth Department on (02) 6799 6855 to let them know.
 Your details will be changed so they are corrected on the pet registry.